 From palm trees to pine trees, vacations look different for everyone.
 But one thing stays the same: paying for a trip can take away from the fun of it.
-But vacations don’t have to break the bank.
+Vacations don't have to break the bank, though.
 Here’s how to get away on a tight budget:

 1. Get clear on your priorities and expectations

 You want to get away.
 But where?
 And what do you want to experience?
 Scrolling through Instagram or pinning dream destinations is fun…but don’t set yourself up for an experience you can’t afford.